Issue Template

 url: https://docs.gitcode.com/

-about: We will always provide help and answer any questions you may have during your use of GitCode
+about: We are always here to help you and answer any questions you may have about using GitCode

 blank_issues_enabled: false

-: Disables the option for users to create blank Issues without templates.
-If you allow blank Issues, change the value totrue
+: Disables the option for users to create blank Issues without using a template.
+If you allow creating blank Issues, change the value totrue

 .contact_links

-: Provides external resource links.
-Users can access these resources before creating an Issue to get help or information.name
+: Provides external resource links that users can access before creating an Issue to get help or information.name

 : Link name, displayed on the Issue creation page.url